 Python

-Postorder is to traverse the left subtree, traverse the right subtree, visit the root.
-The implementation is using dfs recursion.
-To get the children “node”, we use the formula 2*pos+1 for left child, and 2*pos+2 for right child.
+The postorder traversal is to traverse the left subtree, traverse the right subtree, and visit the root.
+The implementation uses DFS recursion.
+To get the children’s positions, we use the formula 2*pos+1 for the left child, and 2*pos+2 for the right child.

 Java